cedadev/jasmin-help-hugo-hinode/content/docs/short-term-project-storage/using-the-jasmin-object-store.md

 {{</alert>}}

-This article describes how to use the JASMIN high-performance object storage.

 ## What is object storage?

 An {{< link "https://en.wikipedia.org/wiki/Object_storage" >}}object store{{</link>}} is a data
 storage system that manages data as objects referenced by a globally unique identifier, with attached metadata.
-This is a fundamental change from traditional file systems that you may be used to, as there is no directory hierarchy - the objects exist in a single flat domain.
+This is a fundamental change from traditional file systems that you may be used to, as there is no directory hierarchy – the objects exist in a single flat domain.
 These semantics allow the object store to scale out much more easily than a traditional shared file system.